-A recent report has found that an estimated 371 PJ per annum of organic material is available for the production of biogas in Australia.[14]
-This resource is comprised of urban waste, agricultural crop residues, livestock residues, and food processing residues.
+A recent report has found that an estimated 371 PJ per annum of organic material is available for the production of biogas in Australia.^[14] This resource is comprised of urban waste, agricultural crop residues, livestock residues, and food processing residues.
 Of these resources, the wet waste streams are likely to have lower cost and better suitability to biogas production through anaerobic digestion than the drier, agricultural crop residues.
-Furthermore, agricultural biomass resource will have greater emissions intensity due to the need for fertilisers and agricultural production processes and will be subject to land use competition.[14-15]
+Furthermore, agricultural biomass resource will have greater emissions intensity due to the need for fertilisers and agricultural production processes and will be subject to land use competition.^[14-15]

-NZAu therefore constrains the annual amount of biogas available in each region to that available from urban waste, livestock residues and food processing residues, which is approximately 50 PJ/year, as shown in Figure 57.
+NZAu therefore considers the annual amount of biogas available in each region to be that available from urban waste, livestock residues and food processing residues, which is approximately 50 PJ/year, as shown in Figure 56.
+This 50 PJ/year biogas resource is not included as an available resource in NZAu's macro-scale energy system modelling with RIO.
+However, the prospects of biogas are assessed during downscaling, by reference to the energy system optimised with RIO in NZAu's Core Scenarios.

-Figure 57 | Annual Australian biogas availability by the source of organic waste and region.[14]
+Figure 56 | Annual Australian biogas availability by the source of organic waste and region.^[14]

 The delivered cost of biogas is composed of raw biogas production costs (building and operating a digester, feedstock costs), any gas treatment and upgrading costs, and any gas network injection costs.
-The delivered cost can vary widely depending on the source of the feedstock, the transport requirements, and the scale of production.[15,16] Indeed, there is typically a trade-off between the low cost of waste feedstocks used locally, and the higher cost of aggregating such streams from diffuse sources in a larger processing hub.[11,15] We therefore use a nominal biogas fuel cost of 7 \$/GJ across all years.
+The delivered cost can vary widely depending on the source of the feedstock, the transport requirements, and the scale of production.^[15,16] Indeed, there is typically a trade-off between the low cost of waste feedstocks used locally, and the higher cost of aggregating such streams from diffuse sources in a larger processing hub.^[11,15] We therefore use a nominal biogas fuel cost of 7 \$/GJ across all years.

 The use of biomethane in the energy sector provides the opportunity to avoid emissions in the agriculture sector.
-This is possible by diverting biowaste feedstocks to anaerobic digestion and avoiding manure and waste handling that otherwise results in methane emissions.[12,17] There is significant value in avoiding these methane emissions given methane's relatively high global warming potential.
-In addition to avoided methane emissions, the solid by-product of anaerobic digestion - the digestate - can be used to displace fossil-derived mineral fertilisers, thereby also avoiding GHG emissions associated with their energy-intensive production.[15,17] This provides further justification for using wet waste streams as the major feedstock for biogas production, rather than agricultural crop residues for which the cultivation, harvesting and transport is relatively emissions-intensive.[17]
+This is possible by diverting biowaste feedstocks to anaerobic digestion and avoiding manure and waste handling that otherwise results in methane emissions.^[12,17] There is significant value in avoiding these methane emissions given methane's relatively high global warming potential.
+In addition to avoided methane emissions, the solid by-product of anaerobic digestion - the digestate - can be used to displace fossil-derived mineral fertilisers, thereby also avoiding GHG emissions associated with their energy-intensive production.^[15,17] This provides further justification for using wet waste streams as the major feedstock for biogas production, rather than agricultural crop residues for which the cultivation, harvesting and transport is relatively emissions-intensive.^[17]